ds4se/chapters/pgbovine/PreppingData.md

 is data sneaking through your parser in a format that you didn't expect.

-### Don't silently skip records
+### Print information about broken records

-Some records in the raw data will be incomplete or corrupted, so your program has no choice but to skip over them.
+Some records in the raw data will be broken in unfixable ways, so your program has no choice but to skip over them when parsing.
 A bad idea is to simply skip them silently, since you won't know what data you're missing.
 Instead, always: